 But be careful that this experience is not the death of your innovation.
 Technique is not everything.
 Something more is needed – or perhaps something less.
 Effectively, often lack of experience erases fear – because it prevents you from clearly seeing the obstacles in front of you.
 Thus, it allows us to achieve things that we would have thought impossible with more experience.

 If you find the perfect balance between developing your skills and opening yourself to luck and ambiguity, then you can reach a state of grace, complete mastery of your domain, that will make you an expert who is sought out and recognized.

 Chapter 10: Ruts and grooves

-Sometimes, it happens: in spite of all the good habits that you have developed, the preparation rituals, the organizational tools, the techniques to scratch at the first ideas, there is a moment when your creativity leaves you.
+Sometimes, it happens: despite all the good habits that you have developed, the preparation rituals, the organizational tools, the techniques to scratch at the first ideas, there is a moment when your creativity leaves you.
 You are in front of the canvas, the page, the keyboard, the screen, and nothing happens.
 You are stuck.
-In spite of all your efforts, your wheels spin without moving you forward, splashing everyone around you.
+Despite all your efforts, your wheels spin without moving you forward, splashing everyone around you.

 Getting stuck might be the result of:

 A bad idea.
 You should never have started this project.